YourmixJNR/LinkifyHub/README.md

 LinkifyHub uses external APIs for URL shortening.
 API documentation can be found at:

 - URL Shortener API: https://abbrefy.xyz/abbrefy_api

+## Continued development

+As of now, only the URL shortener feature is fully functional.
+The file uploader and URL extractor features are still in progress, and I plan to work on them in the future.

+Contributions are highly encouraged!
+Whether you are a developer, designer, or tester, your help is valuable in making LinkifyHub even better.
+If you have ideas, bug fixes, or new features to propose, please consider contributing by opening issues or submitting pull requests.

 ## License